 HK residents with a valid HKID are eligible to access subsidized obstetric services.
 In a public ward, childbirth costs $120 per day plus a $75 one-time administration charge, payable by Octopus card.
-These costs are all-inclusive and cover all eventualities – regardless of whether you have a completely medication-free birth or a c-section under anesthesia, you will pay the same price.
+These costs are all-inclusive and cover all eventualities.
+Regardless of whether you have a completely medication-free birth or a c-section under anesthesia, you will pay the same price.

 PRIVATE – The cost of private care varies substantially during pregnancy, birth and post-natal care.
 Private clinics (and even obstetricians within each clinic) set the price – most clinics can provide you a price list when you inquire about being an obstetric patient.
 Like clinics, the range of charges at a private hospital is substantial.
-Factors affecting the cost of giving birth in a private hospital include: vaginal vs. caesarean birth, the obstetrician’s labour fees, the anesthetist’s fees, the pediatrician’s fees, any medications, private vs. shared room, and food.
+Factors affecting the cost of giving birth in a private hospital include: vaginal versus caesarean birth, the obstetrician’s labour fees, the anesthetist’s fees, the pediatrician’s fees, any medications, private or shared room, and food.

 |Private Hospitals||Vaginal Birth Fees||C-section Birth Fees|